๐Ÿ€

 Guacamole

-• Press plastic wrap directly on surface to prevent browning
+• Press plastic wrap flat against the surface to keep air off and slow browning

 Calculate guacamole →